rackerlabs/rackspace-howto-dev/content/articles/rack-connect/how-to-programmatically-determine-the-rackconnect-automation-status-of-your-cloud-servers.md

 You will first need to Authenticate and obtain a X-Auth-Token.
 The following curl command is one way of accomplishing this.
-You will need to enter the command with your Cloud Account's API Key and Username credentials in the \<Cloud Account's API Key\> and \<Cloud Account Username\> fields:
+You will need to enter the command with your Rackspace Cloud account's API Key and Username credentials in the \<Cloud Account's API Key\> and \<Cloud Account Username\> fields:

     curl -D - -k -H "X-Auth-Key: <Cloud Account's API Key>" -H "X-Auth-User: <Cloud Account Username>" https://auth.api.rackspacecloud.com/v1.0